|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Korean cabbage soup, also known as baechu guk, is not often found in restaurants but is a staple in Korean households.
 Healthy, low fat, and rich in nutrients and vitamins, baechu guk is Korean comfort food and is especially popular in the fall and winter months.

 This soup is made with napa cabbage, a popular ingredient in Asian cuisines.
 Napa cabbage is an oblong-shaped, white to pale green cabbage that is easy to prepare and used in stir-fries, salads, noodle dishes, soups, and dumplings.
 This cabbage has a mild flavor that when cooking gets sweeter, this sweetness transports itself into the soup.
 Taking less than 30 minutes to prepare and get on the table, napa cabbage soup is made with only six ingredients—the napa cabbage, beef broth, doenjang (Korean soybean paste), garlic, scallions, and some black pepper—and cooked until the cabbage is tender.

 Serve this Korean cabbage soup with some rice and kimchi for a delicious lunch or dinner.

 In a large pot, add the beef broth and bring it to a simmer.
 Add the soybean paste (doenjang) and stir to dissolve.

 When it begins to boil, reduce to a simmer, and add cabbage and garlic.

 Cook until cabbage is very tender, about 20 minutes.

 Turn off heat and add black pepper and chopped scallions.

-**We like my baechu gook very peppery, but you can also replace this with red pepper powder (kochukaru) if you want that type of spiciness instead.
+We like baechu guk very peppery, but you can replace the black pepper with red pepper powder (kochukaru) if you want that type of spiciness instead.